Anktille History, Family Crest & Coats of Arms

 Early Origins of the Anktille family

 The surname Anktille was first found in Normandy (French: Normandie), the former Duchy of Normandy, where this distinguished family held a family seat since ancient times.

 Early History of the Anktille family

-Another 279 words (20 lines of text) covering the year 1066 is included under the topic Early Anktille History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Anktille research.
+Another 234 words (17 lines of text) covering the year 1066 is included under the topic Early Anktille History in all our PDF Extended History products and printed products wherever possible.

 Anktille Spelling Variations

 One can encounter great variation in the spelling of French surnames; in part, as spelling, and the spelling names was not yet standardized during the early development of the written French language.
 Later, there was much branching and movement of families, and spellings would change according to region.
 Variations of the name Anktille include Anctill, Anctil, Anquetil, Antil, Antile, Antille, Anctille, Anctile, Anquetile, Anquetille, d'Anctill, d'Anctille, d'Anctil, d'Anquetil, d'Antil, d'Antile, d'Antille, Danctill, Danctil, Danctile, Danctille, Danquetil, Anktill, Anktil, Anktille, Anktile, Antel, Antle and many more.

 Early Notables of the Anktille family (pre 1700)

 Notable amongst the family in this period was Edward Antill (1658-1725), an English-born, American merchant and attorney who was prominent in the early history of Province of New York and the Province of New Jersey.
 His son...